stabassum/bookreview-react-redux/README.md

 ## Project File Structure

 ### Description
-Book Review is an app with a Javascript frontend and Ruby on Rails API backend to keep track of books you have read and your review comments about the book.
+Book Review is an application using the React-Redux framework and a Ruby on Rails API backend to keep track of book review's users have read.
+The application gives a user the ability to create an account and login to access full features of the application.
+If a user is not logged, the following pages are available for view: Home, About, and View All Book Reviews.
+If a user is logged in, a has the option to view book reviews submitted by that particular logged in user, and the option to add (additional) book reviews.
+Each book review entry can be modified (Edit or Delete).

 ### Installation Instructions
 Fork and clone the repo to your local machine.